brillianjs/deboard/DEPLOYMENT.md

 - **Automatic Trigger**: Deploys on every push to `main` branch
 - **Manual Trigger**: Can be triggered manually from Actions tab
 - **Caching**: Uses pnpm cache for faster builds
+- **Flexible Installation**: Uses `--no-frozen-lockfile` for compatibility
 - **Optimized**: Only builds and deploys when needed

+### Important Notes

+- The workflow uses `pnpm install --no-frozen-lockfile` to handle lockfile compatibility
+- Make sure `pnpm-lock.yaml` is committed to your repository
+- The workflow will generate a new lockfile if needed during CI

 ## 🛠️ Manual Deployment